 As Abigail Sellen and Richard Harper, the authors of The Myth of the Paperless Office point out, no office can be completely paperless.
 "Rather than pursuing the ideal of the paperless office, [people] should work toward a future in which paper and electronic document tools work in concert," they write in the book [source: The Myth of the Paperless Office by Abigail Sellen and Richard Harper, MIT Press, 2001, page 21].

-For more information on paperless offices and related topics, check out the links on the next page.
+For more information on paperless offices and related topics, check out the links below.